Looking for support for your finance function? Book a time with an expert.

 Moderate Quick Ratio (1.0 - 1.5)

-This range generally represents the sweet spot for many established businesses—providing sufficient liquidity without excessive idle capital.
+This range provides sufficient liquidity without excessive idle capital.
 Companies in this range typically balance financial security with capital efficiency.

 Low Quick Ratio (Below 1.0)